AutomotiveAIChallenge/aichallenge2023-integ/documentation/docfx_project_en/setup/index.md

     sudo apt install libvulkan1
     ```
  * Prepare the course
-   1. [Download](https://drive.google.com/file/d/1aduBKhYGI0mhhRbgu4B05pBTyFXcZsGN/view?usp=sharing) the executable file for the competition and unzip it
+   1. Download latest `AWSIM_AIChallenge_Ubuntu_v*.*.zip` from [GoogleDrive](https://drive.google.com/drive/folders/1zONmvBjqMzveemkZmNdd4icbpwnDYvTq?usp=sharing) and unzip it
-   ※Tutorial Environment
-   3. change permissions as shown in the figure
+   2. change permissions as shown in the figure
    ![Change the permissions as shown in the figure ](../images/setup/permmision.png)
    Double-click the file to launch it.
-   4. confirm that the following screen is displayed
+   3. confirm that the following screen is displayed
       ![awsim](../images/setup/awsim.png)

 #### Preparation of Docker